 - Not wanting to eat

-How Do I Comfort My Dog After Being Spayed?
+How to Comfort a Dog After Spaying

 Aside from pain, your dog may feel sleepy, agitated, and might not be able to balance.
 There are ways that you can help them feel comfortable so they can have an easy recovery.